-The stock in DouYu International Holdings Ltd. (Nasdaq: DOYU) closed 2% higher on Wednesday, at $7.84 per American depositary share, after the company announced strong livestreaming revenue for the third quarter.
+The stock in DouYu International Holdings Ltd. (Nasdaq: DOYU) traded 2% higher to $7.84 per American depositary share on Wednesday intraday after the company announced strong livestreaming revenue for the third quarter.

-The Wuhan-based entertainment platform said in a statement today that in the three months through September its revenue has nearly doubled to $261 million, up 81% year-over-year.
-DouYu attributed the growth to its livestreaming revenues, which was $223.4 million, up 83% from the same period last year.
+The Wuhan-based entertainment live streaming platform said in a statement today that in the three months through September its revenue nearly doubled to $261 million, up 81% year-over-year.
+DouYu attributed the growth to its livestreaming revenues, which was $223.4 million, representing an increase 83% from the same period last year.

-Net loss in the third quarter narrowed to $23.2 million, or 4 cents per ADS, compared with $32.1 million a year ago, according to the report.
+Net loss in the quarter narrowed to $23.2 million, or 4 cents per ADS compared with $32.1 million a year ago.

 “We believe that the recent slowdown of the MAU growth in the game live-streaming industry was mainly due to a lack of megahit games in 2016 and 2017.
-So it highly depends on content offerings especially new to content,” Shaojie Chen, the founder, chief executive officer and director of DouYu told analysts in a conference call on Wednesday.
+So it highly depends on content offerings especially new to content,” Shaojie Chen, the founder, chief executive officer and director of DouYu told analysts in a conference call following the results.

-DouYu said it plans to continue its expansion across Asia.
-Nikkei Asian Review reported in July that Douyu had plans to enter a partnership with Japanese global investment company Mitsui & Co.
-Ltd.
+As the company looks ahead, it plans to continue its expansion across Asia.
+Nikkei Asian Review reported in July that Douyu had plans to enter a partnership with Japanese global investment company Mitsui & Co., Ltd.

 “As we expand overseas, we are actively exploring the monetization potential of select countries such as Vietnam, where we have already secured a foothold in the markets.
-Additionally, in Japan, we have also launched products and continue to maintain a healthy pace of progress,” Chen said.
+Additionally, in Japan, we have also launched products and continue to maintain a healthy pace of progress,” Chen said in the call.

 Douyu said it expects to generate revenue in the range of $278.8 million to $288.8 million in the fourth quarter, representing a year-over-year increase of between 69% and 75%.